luan-gomesb/DesignPatterns-Java/notes/04 - Creational patterns.md

 # Creational

-A rograma shoul not depends on how objects are created and arrenged
+A program should not depends on how objects are created and arrenged

 Crational patterns provide a ways to create objects encapsulate creation details 2